masher92/Peat_depth_model/README.md

 <a name="motiv"></a>
 ## Motivation
 The overarching aim of this research is to investigate means of improving the accuracy of landscape-scale empirical models of peat depth based on discrete manual depth measurements, through provision of evidence to inform and improve manual depth data collection principles.
-It aimed to provide advice that would be readily implementable by peat practitioners and those researching in peatlands.
+It aims to provide advice that would be readily implementable by peat practitioners and those researching in peatlands.

+The study focuses on a blanket peatland in the Yorkshire Dales and pursues this aim through the following objectives:
+* To corroborate the findings of Young et al (2018) in a blanket peatland in Dorset, that a geostatistical model of peat depth, with slope and elevation as covariates, improves on the performance of a linear model based on these topographic parameters alone.
+* To investigate the minimum distance required between sample points in a regular grid to ensure that spatial autocorrelation, a prerequisite for increased geostatistical model accuracy, is observed.
+* To explore alternative approaches to manual sampling in blanket peatlands which facilitate accurate geostatistical modelling of depth whilst minimising sample number requirements.

 <a name="use"></a>
 ## How to use